Menu

 The threshold of the other

-When two breaths draw close, an immediate tension emerges.
-Breathing onto another implies a threshold: modesty, exposure, resistance.
+When two breaths draw close, tension emerges.
+Breathing onto another is never neutral: it produces exposure, modesty, resistance.
 Air, invisible, becomes the matter of a relationship.
-Within this minimal space, a friction arises that makes the distance between two bodies perceptible.
+Within this minimal space, a friction arises that makes distance perceptible.

 Coupling